 - for someone to vote on your behalf, known as a proxy vote.

-Council Elections will be held on Thursday 4 May 2017.
-To be eligible to vote in person at these elections, you must be registered by Monday 17 April 2017.
+The UK Parliamentary General Election will be held on Thursday 8 June 2017.
+To be eligible to vote in person at these elections, you must be registered by Monday 22 May 2017.

 You need to apply for a postal vote if you want to vote by post.

 If your address has changed since you applied, you will need to

 - update your details on the GOV.UK website

 - submit a new application for a postal vote.

 If you are resident in Scotland but voting from abroad, remember it will take time for your voting pack to reach you, and for you to send it back.
 If you are applying close to polling day, you may find it easier to apply for a proxy vote instead.

 The last date for postal vote applications is 5pm on Tuesday 23 May 2017.